JapneetOnchain/Fraud-Pattern-Analysis/README.md

 This fraud was invisible from the launch transaction alone.
 It was identified by following the creator wallet forward
-through subsequent transactions — standard FIU methodology.
+through subsequent transactions i.e. standard FIU methodology.
-The transaction you are assigned is the thread.
-Pull it.